Hamilton County is named for Alexander Hamilton, who was a revolutionary soldier and the first Secretary of the Treasury from 1789 to 1795.

 Location: 100 South Jackson Street / Main Street

 Style: Art Deco

 Contractor: E A Brunson Construction Company

-History: McLeansboro became the county seat in 1821 a log structure was built as the first courthouse.
+History: The county was created in 1821 and McLeansboro was selected as the county seat.
+A log structure was built in 1821 as the first courthouse.
 The second courthouse was a brick structure built in 1840.
 The courthouse burned in 1894.
 The county operated without a courthouse using rented premises.
-The third courthouse was constructed in 18937 to 1938.
+The third and present courthouse was constructed in 1937 to 1938.

 County Courthouse - McLeansboro